Petroleum retail companies are fundamentally in the consumer mobility business.

 Some factors that can hinder the formation and execution of an effective omni-channel strategy are:

-Data management becomes key to any intelligent insightsdriven operations.
-A comprehensive data strategy is required, which identifies data ownership, data lifecycle management, and use of data for driving processes—both backend and customer facing—resulting in more contextual and personalized engagement with customers.
+Data management becomes key to any intelligent insights-driven operations.
+A comprehensive data strategy is required, which identifies data ownership, data lifecycle management and use of data for driving processes — both back-end and customer-facing — resulting in more contextual and personalized engagement with customers.
 A connected business architecture that brings together back-end and front-end capability areas (see figure below) creates the right platform for developing a data-driven, customer-centric, omni-channel strategy.

 From a data governance perspective, the core challenge for businesses is to manage both structured and unstructured data from an ever-increasing number of touchpoints and anticipate the implications of this data on the database infrastructure.
-The next challenge is to standardize point-of-sale (forecourt, C-Store, etc.) and order management processes across touchpoints and harmonize with the core fuel retail system used by the enterprise and its retail promotion partners.
+The next challenge is to standardize point-of-sale (forecourt, C-Store, etc.) and order management processes across touchpoints, and to harmonize them with the core fuel retail system used by the enterprise and its retail promotion partners.
 Simultaneously, this process requires integrating the CRM and loyalty management systems of the enterprise and those of partners.

-Traditional business wisdom in retail has always dictated increasing the number of outlets to increase reach and profitability.
+Traditional business wisdom in retail has always dictated that increasing the number of outlets will increase reach and profitability.
 An omni-channel strategy is a digital extension of this traditional retail maxim.
 Moreover, an omni-channel approach is becoming an unavoidable imperative for petroleum retailers seeking to enhance the flexibility and scalability of their operations, provide a superior value proposition with respect to competitors, and discover new avenues for growth.

-Manu Sharma is a consulting partner in Wipro's Energy downstream consulting team.
-He is an Instrumentation and Control systems engineer (Bachelor of Technology) and has Masters in Business Administration (MBA) with specialization in strategy development.
-He has 27 years of experience spanning across multiple industries including energy and utilities.
-His interests are customer centric transformation of energy industry along with diversification and development of new business models.
-He leads capability development and client consulting engagements in the space of business and digital transformation for our energy clients globally.
+Manu is an instrumentation and control systems engineer with more than 25 years of experience spanning multiple industries including energy and utilities.
+He is focused on customer-centric transformation in the energy industry, along with diversification and development of new business models.
+He leads capability development and client consulting engagements related to business and digital transformation for global energy clients.